 Alternatively, by approaching the subject of student wellbeing from a traditional cognitive perspective a clear meditation strategy does emerge.
 Peer-reviewed research has identified several constructs that are linked to anxiety, low motivation and procrastination in students.
 There is a shortage of robust replication of evidence, but we do have clear ideas about why problems such as procrastination, weak motivation and anxiety develop.
 A practical and theoretical understanding of meditation offers two approaches to support students struggling with their studies.
 Firstly a general nondual mindful practice (MindfS) that creates a sense of balance and calmness likely to improve an overall sense of wellbeing.
 Or Meditation for Students (MedfS) a system designed to directly address the problems the students are facing.

 We offer training to individuals and groups in both (MedfS) and (MindfS) throughout Kent and London, Skype tuition and ad-hoc classes are possible in other areas.
 For details of availability and prices visit the student meditation page or get in touch.

 Stephen Gene Morris

-Both Mindfulness for Students and Meditation for Students have been created by Stephen Gene Morris, a meditator with over 25 years experience of secular and spiritual contemplation.
-Stephen has taught meditation to hundreds of students in recent years, he holds first class honours in psychology, an MSc in cognitive psychology and neuroscience, he is a PhD candidate at the University of Kent and an experienced Academic Mentor and Tutor.
+Both Mindfulness for Students and Meditation for Students have been created by Stephen Gene Morris, a meditator with over 25 years of experience of secular and spiritual contemplation.
+Stephen has taught meditation to hundreds of students in recent years, he holds first class honours in psychology, an MSc in cognitive psychology and neuropsychology, he is a PhD candidate at the University of Kent and an experienced Academic Mentor and Tutor.